34736384/RSAPatch/README.md

  - Download dll from release or compile it yourself
  - Rename it to `version.dll` or `mhypbase.dll` and put it in the same folder as the game
  - Create a file named `PublicKey.txt` under the same folder as the game and put your public key in there
+ - **Grasscutter's public key is now hardcoded as default, if you only planning it use it with gc, then you don't have to create any additional files**
  - **[Optional]** If you need to replace the private key, create a file named `PrivateKey.txt` under the same folder and put your private key in there
  - Finally start the game, if you done it right, there should be a console window popup
 ## Infos